Half of GP clinics have joined Healthier SG’s primary care network: Ong Ye Kung

 To compile the list of neighbourhood programmes, Mr Ong said his team worked with the 100 organisers to fix a time and place to hold each activity.

-Clinics and care providers will recommend these programmes to patients, encouraging them to include physical activities into their routine, he added.
+Clinics and care providers will recommend these programmes to patients, encouraging them to incorporate physical activities into their routine, he added.

 Volunteers and partners will visit seniors living alone in the constituency to encourage them to join such activities, which generally do not require booking or payment, said Mr Ong.